lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/5_Use_Amazon_omics.md

 - must set up a reference genome store first
 - set up a sample store
 - select and use a query engine or workflow engine (WDL, Nextflow)
+- TIP: use Omics Workflows `RunGroups` to control the amount of resources per set of workflows
+    - set the max number of concurrent vCPUs used by tasks
+    - set the maximum duration of tasks
+    - set the max concurrent number of runs

 ### How to do this